FKnottenbelt/LS_101/109/cheatsheet.md

 ## variable scope and methods concepts
 - a method definition can't access local variables in another scope
 - a method definition can access objects passed in
+- The scope of a method is disjoint from outside scope: local variables defined outside of the method are not accessible from within the method, and local variables defined in the method are not acessible from outside the method